cheery/spirthon/DEV.md

 I got to extract the specification from the glslang source files.
 Left in `misc/get_glslang_tables.py` as an additional documentation.
 I'm not updating this file, but in case I need to do it again I'll use the tool to do it.

 I hope there will be a good machine-readable specification of SPIR-V, possibly in various format everyone will use instead of copy/paste programming names and formatting from the specification.

+An idea came out after writing on.
+The HTML in the registry is so well structured that the tables could be directly recovered from the documents describing them.
+This would verify they are never out of sync.